pk-hack/CoilSnake/DEVELOPMENT.md

 ## Linux

+Because Python is notorious for being difficult to maintain a clean installation of, I recommend developing either in a Python virtualenv or in an actual virtual machine.

+### Using a virtualenv

 1. `apt-get install` any system dependencies requried by CoilSnake.
 These are listed in the official [CoilSnake installation instructions](https://kiij.github.io/CoilSnake/download.html).
 1. `sudo pip install virtualenv`
 1. `virtualenv CoilSnake_virtualenv --no-site-packages`